mehrajratul/task-manager-client/README.md

 Installation

-Clone the repository: git clone https://github.com/your-username/task-manager.git Navigate to the project folder: cd task-manager Install dependencies for both the server and client: npm run install-all Set up Firebase credentials for authentication.
+Clone the repository: git clone https://github.com/mehrajratul/task-manager-client Navigate to the project folder: cd task-manager Install dependencies for both the server and client: npm run install-all Set up Firebase credentials for authentication.

-Usage

-Start the server: npm run server
-Start the client: npm run client
-Visit http://localhost:3000 in your browser to access the Task Manager app.
 Authentication
 The app uses Firebase for user authentication.
 Users can sign up with their email and password.